 Her public international law experience includes advising companies and individuals on the protection of their investments under international investment treaties and contracts.

 She is co-chair of the Equal Representation in Arbitration (ERA) Pledge Young Practitioners Subcommittee, a global initiative aimed to address the underrepresentation of women in international arbitral tribunals.

-Caroline is a teaching associate in international arbitration at the School of International Arbitration at Queen Mary University of London.
-She co-authored the 2020 Queen Mary Arbitration Survey on the Reform of Investor-State Dispute Settlement.
+Caroline teaches post-graduates at the School of International Arbitration at Queen Mary University of London.
+She co-authored the 2020 Queen Mary Arbitration Survey on Investor-State Dispute Settlement.